SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 ---
-title: Working with Tasks in SharePoint Workflows using Visual Studio 2012
+title: Working with Tasks in SharePoint 2013 Platform Workflows using Visual Studio
-description: Learn about the new and revised workflow task framework that was introduced in SharePoint, which is built on the new Workflow Manager. ms.date: 10/15/2022 ms.assetid: f5869fe2-1bef-4e6f-bfdc-3e109501d260 ms.localizationpriority: medium
+description: Learn about the revised workflow task framework that was introduced in SharePoint 2013, (and which is available in SharePoint 2016, 2019, and Subscription Edition) which is built on the Workflow Manager (which was more recently superceded by 'SharePoint Workflow Manager'). ms.date: 10/15/2022 ms.assetid: f5869fe2-1bef-4e6f-bfdc-3e109501d260 ms.localizationpriority: medium
 ---

-# Working with Tasks in SharePoint Workflows using Visual Studio 2012
+# Working with Tasks in SharePoint 2013 Workflows using Visual Studio
-Learn about the new and revised workflow task framework that was introduced in SharePoint, which is built on the new Workflow Manager.
+Learn about the revised workflow task framework that was introduced in SharePoint 2013, (and which is available in SharePoint 2016, 2019, and Subscription Edition) which is built on the Workflow Manager (which was more recently superceded by 'SharePoint Workflow Manager').
  **Provided by:** [Andrew Connell](https://www.andrewconnell.com), [Voitanos](https://www.voitanos.io)

 > [!NOTE]
-> SharePoint 2010 workflows have been retired since August 1, 2020 for new tenants and removed from existing tenants on November 1, 2020.
+> SharePoint 2010 workflows have been retired since August 1, 2020 for new SharePoint Online tenants and removed from existing SharePoint Online tenants on November 1, 2020.
 If you’re using SharePoint 2010 workflows, we recommend migrating to Power Automate or other supported solutions.
 For more info, see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).

-This article is accompanied by an end-to-end code sample that you can use to follow the article, or as a starter for your own SharePoint workflow projects.
+This article is accompanied by an end-to-end code sample that you can use to follow the article, or as a starter for your own SharePoint 2013 workflow projects.
 You can find the downloadable code [here](https://www.andrewconnell.com/blog/sharepoint-2013-workflow-custom-tasks).

-One of the greatest benefits that the SharePoint brings to Windows Workflow Foundation is the implementation of a new and improved task management framework that incorporates the new Workflow Manager as its hosting environment.
+One of the greatest benefits that SharePoint 2013 brings to Windows Workflow Foundation is the implementation of a new and improved task management framework that incorporates the new Workflow Manager as its hosting environment.
 ## Reviewing workflow tasks in SharePoint 2007 and SharePoint 2010

 Both SharePoint 2007 and SharePoint 2010 implemented workflow tasks in a similar manner.
 When you created a workflow association on a list, content type, or site (in SharePoint 2010), you designated a specific list as the location where the workflow tasks would be created.
 This list was a standard SharePoint **Task** list (ID = 107) that used the standard SharePoint **Task** content type (ID = 0x0108).
 Users then could access items in the list to view, edit, and complete the task.
 The workflow instances monitored the task items in the list for updates if the workflow was configured to do so.